 The enchanting — and slightly bewildering — thing about Venice is that the city is effectively a living museum.
 Everywhere you look is a pretty square, a beautiful building, an ancient church full of priceless art.
 But this means it’s an amazing place to spend a few days.

-Here are a few of my favourite finds for Venice.
+Here are a few of my favourite finds for a weekend in Venice.
 Check them out, and let me know what you think!

 Galleries and Sights